jopemachine-arvis/arvis/documents/plugin-develop.md

 ## Arvish

-If you are familiar with `Alfy`, you can try to use [arvish](https://github.com/jopemachine/arvish).
+If you are familiar with `Alfy`, you can try to use [arvish](https://github.com/jopemachine/arvish) in your js scripts.